 Trial of the 2014, 2016 and 2018 cases occurred May 16 to July 1, 2022.
-Subsequent to the July 1, 2022 trial closing date of the 2014, 2016 and 2018 cases, the parties filed post-trial briefs on August 19, 2022.
-On September 14, 2022, the court granted in part and denied in part SDCWA's motion for partial judgment; the rulings did not resolve any claims or cross-claims.
+Subsequent to the July 1, 2022 trial closing date of the 2014, 2016 and 2018 cases, and the parties filed post-trial briefs on August 19, 2022.
+On September 14, 2022, the court granted in part and denied in part SDCWA's motion-for partial judgment; the rulings did not resolve any claims or cross-claims.
 Trial closing arguments were held on September 27, 2022.
 As directed by the court, the parties filed proposed statements of decision on December 16, 2022.

-On December 27, 2022, the court entered the parties' stipulation memorializing the earlier resolution of the Water Stewardship Rate claims in SDCWA's favor, except a cross-claim that Metropolitan withdrew via the stipulation.
+On December 27, 2022, the court entered the parties' stipulation memorializing the earlier resolution of the Water Stewardship Rate claims in SDCWA's favor, except a cross-claim that Metropolitan withdrew via the stipulation based on the 2021 Court of Appeal decision in the 2010 and 2012 cases.

-On March 14, 2023, the court issued an amended order on SDCWA's motion for partial judgment to address Metropolitan's request for a declaration on Metropolitan's cost causation obligations when setting rates.
-The court ruled that Metropolitan cannot demonstrate that a declaration regarding cost causation is the proper subject for declaratory relief.
+On March 14, 2023, the court issued an amended order on SDCWA's motion for partial judgment to address Metropolitan's Metropolitan's request for a declaration on Metropolitan's cost-causation obligations when setting rates.
+The court ruled that Metropolitan cannot demonstrate that a declaration regarding cost causation is the this is not a proper subject for declaratory relief.

-On After issuing a tentative statement of decision on March 14, 2023, and receiving SDCWA's objections on March 29, 2023, on April 25, 2023, the court issued its tentative final statement of decision concerning the trial in the 2014, 2016, and 2018 cases.
+After issuing a tentative statement of decision on March 14, 2023, and receiving SDCWA's objections on March 29, 2023, on On April 25, 2023, the court issued its final statement of decision concerning the trial in the 2014, 2016, and 2018 cases.
 For each claim litigated at trial, the court ruled in favor of Metropolitan or found the claim to be moot based on the rulings in Metropolitan's favor.
-The court concluded: (1) the duty to charge fair compensation include a reasonable credit for any offsetting benefits pursuant to the Wheeling Statutes did not arise and Metropolitan did not breach the Exchange Agreement by failing to calculate a reasonable credit for any offsetting benefits; (2) because Metropolitan did not breach the Exchange Agreement, the court need not address damages; (3) Metropolitan's conditional claims to reform the Exchange Agreement, if SDCWA prevailed, are moot; (4) Metropolitan's conditional claim for a declaration of its rights and duties under the Wheeling Statutes, if SDCWA prevailed on its claim that the Wheeling Statutes apply to the Exchange Agreementare is most (the court stated that while it finds offsetting benefits under the Wheeling Statutes do not apply to the Exchange Agreement's price term, the court "has made no express finding whether the Wheeling Statutes apply"); (45) SDCWA's rate challenges are rejected; and (56) SDCWA's request for a declaration that it could not be required to contribute to a damages, fees, or costs award in the cases is moot.
-The decision is tentative, pending SDCWA's statutory right to file an objection.
+The In particular, the court concluded: (1) the duty to include a reasonable credit for any offsetting benefits pursuant to the Wheeling Statutes did not arise and Metropolitan did not breach the Exchange Agreement by failing to calculate a reasonable credit for any offsetting benefits; (2) because Metropolitan did not breach the Exchange Agreement, the court need not address damages; (3) Metropolitan's conditional claims to reform the Exchange Agreement, if SDCWA prevailed, are moot; (4) Metropolitan's conditional claim for a declaration of its rights and duties under the Wheeling Statutes, if SDCWA prevailed on its claim that the Wheeling Statutes apply to the Exchange Agreement is moot (the court stated that while it finds offsetting benefits under the Wheeling Statutes do not apply to the Exchange Agreement's price term, the court "has made no express finding whether the Wheeling Statutes apply"); (5) SDCWA's rate challenges are rejected; and (6) SDCWA's request for a declaration that it could not be required to contribute to a damages, fees, or costs award in the cases is moot.